Parameter adjustments

 }

-• During the 5 trials adjust parameter_number 1 in the kinetics for myosin isotype 1, scheme 3, transition 2 to 1, 1, 1, 0.5, 0.5 times its value in the base model
+• During the 5 trials adjust parameter_number 1 in the kinetics for myosin isotype 1, state 3, transition 2 to 1, 1, 1, 0.5, 0.5 times its value in the base model

 • If the variable is changed to c_kinetics, the parameters for cMyBP-C transitions will be adjusted instead.